We don’t mean to gloat but one of our favorite things about California is our amazing weather.

 - Decide On A Color Palette: Okay, this might sound fussy but it doesn’t have to be.
 Just decide on a simple color palette (ours was sage, blush, and white) and run with it for the florals and (if possible) the tabletop decor.
 It’ll make everything feel cohesive even if none of your plates or linens are matchy matchy.

-- Lean Into The Season: We're big on seasonality around here and that includes the winter season.
-We actually threw this brunch at the end of winter and start of Spring so it's kind of a "swing season" meal in the sense that we had produce from both seasons at once.
-Point is: head to your local market and get the freshest produce you can find and build your menu around that for the freshest, low fuss flavors.
+- Lean Into The Season: We’re big on seasonality around here and that includes the winter season.
+We actually threw this brunch at the end of winter and the start of Spring so it’s kind of a “swing season” meal in the sense that we had produce from both seasons at once.
+The point is: head to your local market and gets the freshest produce you can find and build your menu around that for the freshest, low-fuss flavors.

 - Batch The Cocktails: If you’re going to serve cocktails (which we think you should), then you should serve something that can be made in bulk.
 Whether it’s a punch or something you can make in pitchers (like this Sangria or a margarita), make something that’s easy to just set out and forget it so you don’t have to play bartender all brunch.

 - Buy A Bit: There’s no need to be a hero and hand make every last item.
 Buy some croissants from your favorite bakery or have a guest bring a store-bought dessert — so long as it’s delicious, it’s fair game!

 - Start Midmorning: Brunch should be casual so there’s no need to start first thing.
 Give yourself time to roll out of bed and have a few cups of coffee and then invite guests over when you’d already be getting hungry, say 11 AM.